-“We understand the dangers that go along with vaping and we want to do everything we can to help better inform both our patients and providers about the risks that are associated the e-cigarettes,” says Kevin Post, DO, Chief Medical Officer, Avera Medical Group.
+“We understand the dangers that go along with vaping and we want to do everything we can to help better inform both our patients and providers about the risks that are associated with e-cigarettes,” said family medicine physician Becky VandeKop, MD, Access Health & Avera Medical Group in Brookings.

 Is Vaping Safe?

-“Although vaping is relatively new, more and more studies are linking vaping to serious conditions like chronic lung disease and asthma,” says Anthony Hericks, DO, Avera Medical Group pulmonologist.
+“Although vaping is relatively new, more and more studies are linking vaping to serious conditions like chronic lung disease and asthma,” said Anthony Hericks, DO, Avera Medical Group pulmonologist.
 “When you vape you are exposing yourself to dangerous chemicals that can have long-term effects on your body.”
 Hericks said people who vape also inhale metal particles.

 What is Being Vaped?

 Although many substances can be vaped, three are most common: flavored e-liquids, flavored e-liquids with nicotine and THC and/or CBD oil, distillates related to marijuana.
 The e-liquids come in small bottles or in pre-filled pods or cartridges.
 Pods are the component that contain the e-liquid.

-- Flavored e-liquids may also contain different levels of nicotine, ranging from 2 milligrams per milliliter (mg/ml) to 59 milligrams per milliliter.
+Flavored e-liquids may also contain different levels of nicotine, ranging from 2 milligrams per milliliter (mg/ml) to 59 milligrams per milliliter.
 One of the more popular vape devices, Juul pods, are among the strongest vape products.
-Each pod contains 59 mg/ml of nicotine in each pod.
-A Juul pod is equal to one pack of cigarettes in terms of nicotine.
+Each pod contains 59 mg/ml of nicotine, which is the same amount of nicotine as full pack of 20 cigarettes.